Direct export sales involves contacting and selling to an overseas customer without using an agent, distributor, partner or other intermediary.

 Tips from our trade advisers

-- research where to sell, and prioritise markets based on your liklihood of success
+- research where to sell, and prioritise markets based on your likelihood of success

 - recruit a sales team who, if necessary, speak the language, understand the business culture and are suitably experienced to command respect from prospective clients